03 Dec Wellness and Medical Checks

 Here are three questions to think about for your business:

-Over the past 12 months, there has been a lot of industry, public comment and emphasis on the wellness of employees and the strategies to recognize this as an essential part of health and safety responsibility in New Zealand workplaces.
+Over the last few years, there has been a lot of industry, public comment and emphasis on the wellness of employees and the strategies to recognize this as an essential part of health and safety responsibility in New Zealand workplaces.

 Is this really a responsibility of business owners or a lot of political correctness/hype?